Open-and-Sustainable/prismAId/docs/project-setup.md

   - `cot_justification`: Printing of justifications for debugging and validation purposes:
     - `no`: The default value.
     - `yes`: Justifications will be asked to the model after results and saved manuscript by manuscript in the same directory.
+  - `summary`: Printing of summary for debugging and validation purposes:
+    - `no`: The default value.
-  - `summary_length`: A non negative value defining the number of sentences to be used for summarizing each manuscript.
-The default value is `0`, which indicates that no summary will be generated.
-Summaries will be saved saved manuscript by manuscript in the same directory but in a separate text file.
+    - `yes`: A summary will be asked to the model after results and saved manuscript by manuscript in the same directory.

 ### LLM Configuration:
 ```toml